rpheart/pycharmTmcautomation/README.md

 UI and API automation for The Message Cloud.

 ## How do I get set up? ##
 Robot Framework is based on Python; we build on Python 2.7.x.
-To run Robot Framework, make sure you have Python installed.
+To run Robot Framework, make sure you have Python, Git and the Google driver installed.
 Python [can be downloaded and installed](https://www.python.org/downloads/) on Linux, Windows, and Mac OSX.
 Once Python is installed you will need to add the Python27 and Python27/Scripts directories to the system PATH variable.
 This can be done with cmd.exe but is safer performed through the GUI.
+In the Windows GUI, go to Windows start icon and search for
+"Edit the system environment variables".
+Select "Environmental variables" and under "System variables", open the Path option and add the Python folders mentioned above.
+To this path, you will also have to add C:\Program Files\Git\cmd and C:\Program\Files (x86)\Google
+(if these are the folders where you have installed Git and the Google driver).
 ```
 $ SETX /M PATH "%PATH%;C:\Python27;C:\Python27\Scripts"
 ```
+Also download and install Pycharm.
+Once installed, go to bitbucket (https://bitbucket.org/), click on the square bitbucket icon at the top left, go to repositories, go to SmartFocus-TMC-Automate (if you do not see these repositories, ask the repository admin to grant you access to it) and take the repository URL (it will be something like: https://{your bit bucket user name}@bitbucket.org/smartfocus1/smartfocus-tmc-automation.git).
+When you open Pycharm, select "Check out from version control" > Git, and in the Git repository URL, enter the repository URL you copied from bitbucket.
+Test the connection, and if the connection is successful, clone the repository.

+You'll also need to install "pip" (Python bash) to get things running, for this, go to www.pip-installer.org/en/latest/.
+Go to "instalation", right click get-pip.py and select to link as on desktop.
+Then open your command line and enter:

+C:\Users\{your.user}\Desktop>python get-pip.py

-Once you have python you will need to download the module dependencies which can be found at the root of the project.
+Then you'll have to install the requirements, for which you will have to go to the root directory of the project.
+This directory can vary depending on the default directory you selected when you installed Pycharm.
+If you chose the default directory, it will be something like: C:\Users\{your.user}\PycharmProjects\smartfocus-tmc-automation>.
+Once you are in this folder, you can fun the following command to download the module dependencies which can be found at the root of the project:

 ```
 $ pip install -r requirements.txt
 ```